jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 my_obj.x->bla = 42; // lifetime warning: using a moved-from obj is seldom a good idea.
 ```
 All these smart lifetime rules are often based on recommendations that you may find in [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 Having them enforced within your projects is amazing.
 I am eager to try the clang implementation of it.
-Later in the day **Matthias Gehre** and **Gabor Horvath** did show us the internals clang that will support this new feature.
+Later in the day **Matthias Gehre** and **Gabor Horvath** did show us the internals of clang that will support this new feature.

 After mesmering the crowd with the lifetimes, Herb gave us some updates on the [meta-classes](https://www.youtube.com/watch?v=4AfRAVcThyA&t=4016s), which were mainly some changes in the syntax.
 While I really appreciate the efforts put into **meta-classes**, I still have doubts that I will enjoy such a feature before I am retiring (roughly in 50 years from now).
 The lifetimes were much more concrete and fathomable when it comes to my daily C++ life.

-### Better C++ using Machine Learning on Large Projects - Nicolas Fleury and Mathieu Nayrolles - 💀 ★:
+### [Talk] Better C++ using Machine Learning on Large Projects - Nicolas Fleury and Mathieu Nayrolles - 💀 ★:

 - Slides: [link](https://github.com/CppCon/CppCon2018/blob/master/Presentations/better_cpp_using_machine_learning_on_large_projects/better_cpp_using_machine_learning_on_large_projects__nicolas_fleury_mathieu_nayrolles__cppcon_2018.pdf)
 - Video: [coming soon]()

 You can certainely rely on C++ to improve your AI projects, but can you use an AI or machine learning to improve your C++ project?
-The two "cousin-frenchies" **Nicolas** and **Mathieu** had the smart idea to detect bugs in pull-requests using some kind of machine learning by analysing previous issues in their code-base.
+The two "cousin-frenchies" **Nicolas** and **Mathieu** had the smart idea to detect bugs in pull-requests using some kind of machine learning that analyse previously reported issues in their code-base.

 The presentation did not contain much of actual C++ code, but was more focused on the process they invented to automatically fetch, analyse and post feedback on any submitted code.
 I am not an expert on these topics and would not dare to emit any comment on what they presented us.